 - The total number of unique backlinks attributable to referring domains

-- The number of unique domains leading to your website
+- The number of unique domains leading to your site

-- The number of relevant domains that add value to your website
+- The number of relevant domains that add value to your site

 The target website’s Ahrefs Rank (AR) ranks it among all other websites in the Ahrefs database, based on the “strength” of their backlink profiles.
 The website with the most backlinks gets ranked first.